 A typical “free willer” named Kevin W.asks: "Question- does God will that all men will be saved, yes or no?
 1 Timothy 2:3-4 KJV For this is good and acceptable in the sight of God our Saviour; Who will have all men to be saved, and to come unto the knowledge of the truth. … Yes or no?
 If your answer is no, you don't believe the scripture.
 If your answer is yes, it blows holes in your Calvinist doctrine."

-Kevin, as usual with all you free willers, you quote from a verse you simply do not understand, and apply it in a way that creates direct contradictions and makes God out to be a Liar.
+Kevin, as usual with all you free willers, you quote from a verse you simply do not understand, and apply it in a way that creates direct contradictions and makes God out to be both a Liar and a Schizophrenic.

 YES, God wills "all men" to be saved.
 But not "every man who will ever be born."
 IF your interpretation is right, then God is a Liar.